WHAT IS THE "METABOLIC SYNDROME"?

 Based on WHO estimates, Metabolic Syndrome and all its associated complications cause the greatest number of non-communicable disease deaths worldwide.
 To make the long story short, METABOLIC SYNDROME is the No. 1 killer in the world today!
 We all have to wake up to the truth: it is an URGENT PROBLEM the whole world is currently facing!

-WHO TYPICALLY HAS THE "METABOLIC SYNDROME"?
+WHO TYPICALLY HAS "METABOLIC SYNDROME"?

-WHAT CAUSES THE "METABOLIC SYNDROME"?
+WHAT CAUSES "METABOLIC SYNDROME"?

 As of the present, the exact cause of Metabolic Syndrome is not yet totally known.
 However, a lot of its features are associated with "insulin resistance" or “carbohydrate intolerance.”
-Insulin resistance is a state wherein certain cells of the body (e.g. the muscle cell) do not efficiently use insulin for glucose uptake.
-Thus, high blood glucose levels persist, and some of them are converted to triglycerides in the liver via de novo lipogenesis (DNL), which leads to non-alcoholic fatty liver disease (NAFLD) or metabolic dysfunction-associated steatotic liver disease (MASLD), and with excess triglycerides going to the bloodstream elevating the triglyceride levels in the blood.
-Insulin resistance may be due to a combination of genetic and lifestyle factors.
-Included among these lifestyle factors are dietary habits (especially diets high in refined carbohydrates such as sugars and flour-containing products and habitual frequent eating especially with carbohydrate-rich foods even when not hungry) that lead to chronic excessive glucose levels beyond what the body demands for its energy needs, lack of regular physical activity/exercise and perhaps even interrupted sleep patterns (such as that seen in sleep apnea) or lack of sufficient restful sleep.
+Insulin resistance is a state wherein certain cells of the body (e.g. the muscle cell) do not efficiently use insulin for glucose uptake – because of recurrent exposure to high levels of glucose and corresponding high levels of insulin.
+Chronically high levels of insulin in the blood – otherwise known as "hyperinsulinemia" – is not physiologically normal.
+Thus, high blood glucose levels persist, and some of them are converted to triglycerides in the liver via de novo lipogenesis (DNL), which leads to non-alcoholic fatty liver disease (NAFLD) or metabolic dysfunction-associated steatotic liver disease (MASLD), with excess triglycerides going to the bloodstream elevating the triglyceride levels in the blood (hypertriglyceridemia).
+Chronic high levels of glucose (hyperglycemia) and insulin (hyperinsulinemia) also leads to many other metabolic syndrome-related complications such as what has been called as "essential" hypertension, type 2 diabetes, abnormal growth of cells leading to tumors and many neoplasms, dementia and other neurodegenerative diseases due the development of brain insulin resistance, as well as polycystic ovarian syndrome (PCOS) among women.
+More and more evidence are growing pointing to mitochondrial dysfunction as a common denominator linking together these "modern day lifestyle-related" disease entities.

 WHAT ARE THE SYMPTOMS OF THE "METABOLIC SYNDROME"?